 Say we build an AI cleaning bot.
 All this bot wants to do is make sure the world is as clean as can be.
 If the bot just wants to make sure everything is clean, it has a few options.
 One option is to just clean up all the mess.
 This is the outcome we want and that the AI developer is expecting.

 But that isn’t the only option.
 Another possibility is that it will try and stop the mess occurring in the first place.
 Humans cause mess.
 “If there are no humans, there is no mess, so let’s get rid of all humans” increases the AI’s utility function and is a perfectly legitimate solution to the AI’s problem.

 - Avoid negative side effects.
-How can we make sure that the AI won’t follow its programming too exactly, so that it will do anything to perform its function?
+How can we make sure that an AI won’t follow its programming such that it will do anything to perform its function?
 For the cleaning robot, this could be destroying the room in an effort to clean faster.

 - Avoid reward hacking.
 If the AI uses a reward function to determine the right course of action, how can we make sure it doesn’t just try and maximize that reward function without performing the action?
 For the cleaning AI, this could include switching off its visual system so it can’t see the mess.

 - Scalable oversight.
-How can we make sure than an AI can train safely even when training examples are infrequent?
-The cleaning robot would know that it has to clean up coffee cups, but how does it learn not to “clean up” the cellphone that’s been left overnight on the desk?
+How can we make sure that an AI can train safely even when training examples are infrequent?
+The cleaning robot would know that it should clean up coffee cups, but how does it learn not to “clean up” the phone that’s been left overnight on the desk?

 - Safe exploration.
 Can the AI explore possible outcomes and train without serious repercussions — say, learning how to mop the floor without trying to mop an electrical outlet?